BryanWilhite/Blog/2017-06/my-little-git-tricks.md

 # my little git tricks

+The title of this post is trying to tell you that I am _not_ a git expert.
+These are my cross-platform notes for the subset of git I’ve needed to use so far:

 **I added a new `Develop` branch in Visual Studio and the remote cannot see it.** From the command line push upstream with the `-u` switch:

 ```bash